Smiling H1 - 1920 x 116

 Italy celebrates Pasqua with traditions, food and public holidays.

-The Via Crucis or Way of the Cross will take place at the Colosseum on the night of Good Friday, 29 March.
+One of the most evocative ceremonies associated with Holy Week in Rome - the Via Crucis or Way of the Cross - will take place at the Colosseum on the night of Good Friday, 18 April, at 21.15.

-This solemn candle-light procession - a tradition which dates to the 18th century and was revived in 1964 - attracts thousands of faithful who listen to meditations re-enacting Christ's crucifixion.
+This solemn candle-light procession - which is free to attend and does not require tickets - attracts thousands of faithful who listen to meditations re-enacting Christ's crucifixion.

 What to eat in Rome at Easter